Mentalab-hub/explorematlab/README.md

 * For real-time signal acquisition directly with Matlab see this [link](https://github.com/Mentalab-hub/explorematlab/tree/master/api)

 ## License
-This project is licensed under the [GNU General Public License v3.0](LICENSE) License
+This project is licensed under the [GNU General Public License v3.0](LICENSE)